 When it’s time to let go

 As difficult as realizing that your dog has cancer, it can be even harder to decide that the best option is sometimes letting them die peacefully.
 The cancer may be so invasive that interventions are not an option, or may not prolong your dog’s life.
 If you have to come to this heart-wrenching decision, it is best to ensure that your pet’s last days are happy and comfortable.
 Treatment includes prescribed antibiotics or pain management remedies.
-Complementary therapies from a trained professional such as acupuncture, cannabinoids for dogs, or other homeopathic options can alleviate your pet’s pain.
+Complementary therapies from a trained professional such as acupuncture, hemp for dogs, or other homeopathic options can alleviate your pet’s pain.

 When sorting through your pet’s option, you may decide that euthanasia is the best for your dog.
 Although this decision can be devastating for you and your family, it may be the most humane option.